kryotek777/Sacred-Gold-LobbyServer/README.md

 This reimplementation aims to recreate the functionality of the original lobby servers, providing a platform for players to discover and connect to active game servers for multiplayer gameplay.

+> [!CAUTION]
+> Write slow in the lobby's chat!
+The game has an anti-flood system that prevents messages from being sent to the lobby
+> If you write more than a message every two seconds, every subsequent message gets cached until the flood timer resets
+> Then when writing a new message, all cached messages get sent

 ## Features

 ### Implemented